lnlp/LMIC-node/README.md

 - **Node registration**: A node (end device) must be created/registered in The Things Network (TTN) Console before it can be used.
 The LoRaWAN keys for the device must be copied from the TTN Console to file `lorawan-keys.h`.
 Registration is not further described here.
 See the [TTN documentation](https://www.thethingsnetwork.org/docs/index.html) and visit the [TTN Forum](https://www.thethingsnetwork.org/forum/) for more information.
 - **Skills**: You should already be familiar with compiling and uploading basic Arduino sketches to your board and how to use a serial monitor.

+**Display**:
-Display: LMIC-node supports the following display type: SSD1306 128x64 I2C OLED.
+LMIC-node supports the following display type: SSD1306 128x64 I2C OLED.
 These are the displays used on Heltec Wifi LoRa 32 and TTGO LoRa32 boards.
 When connecting an external display use this type.
 Use of other I2C displays is possible but requires modification of LMIC-node which is not further described here.

+Not yet a requirement but this document assumes that you will be using The Things Network V3 as The Things Network V2 will cease operation by the end of 2021 and should not be used for new development.

 ## 2 Supported Boards

-The following tables list the boards supported by LMIC-node.
+The following tables list the boards currently supported by LMIC-node.

 Explanation of columns: MCU: microcontroller.
-Wiring required: yes means manual wiring of DIO1 is needed.
+Wiring required: yes means manual wiring of DIO1 is required.
 USB: has onboard USB.
-LED: yes: onboard LED is usable, no: not usable.
+LED: yes: has onboard LED *and* is usable.
 Display: yes means has onboard display.
-Board-id: board identifier used in platformio.ini and used for BSF.
+Board-id: board identifier as used by LMIC-node.
 ### 2.1 LoRa development boards

 The following LoRa development boards have onboard LoRa support.
 Most have onboard USB that supports automatic firmware upload and serial over USB for serial monitoring.
 Some boards require manual wiring of the LoRa DIO1 port.
 For boards without onboard display an external display can be optionally connected.
 For details and wiring instructions see the board's BSP.